InertiaNode/inertianode.com/docs/server-side-setup.md

 # Server-side setup

 The first step when installing Inertia is to configure your server-side framework.
-InertiaNode provides server-side adapters for [Hono](https://hono.dev/), [Express](https://expressjs.com/), and [Koa](https://koajs.com/).
+InertiaNode provides server-side adapters for [Hono](https://hono.dev/), [Express](https://expressjs.com/), [NestJS](https://nestjs.com/), and [Koa](https://koajs.com/).
 For other frameworks, please see the [community adapters](https://inertiajs.com/community-adapters).

-The documentation examples on this website utilize Hono, Express, and Koa.
+The documentation examples on this website utilize Hono, Express, NestJS, and Koa.
 For examples of using Inertia with other server-side frameworks, please refer to the framework specific documentation maintained by that adapter.

 ## Project templates